WebAssembly/interface-types/proposals/interface-types/working-notes/Types.md

 As a matter of policy, Interface types allow designers to express numeric types, strings, compound types, function types, optional types, arrays and sequences.
 Note that these types are intended to represent _immutable_ values;
-with some limited exceptions planned for the future..
+with some limited exceptions planned for the future.

 This document has a structure that mirrors the structure of the core WebAssembly
 proposal: we discuss the abstract structure of Interface types, the validation